AleX77NP/Periodic-snapshot-table-design/README.md

 It contains periodic data from some time interval like week, month etc.

-In this example we track customers activity on some web portal per week in minutes.
+In this example we track customers activity on some web portal on weekly basis in minutes.
 Full Data Warehouse schema is given on the image below:

 <img src="https://github.com/AleX77NP/Periodic-snapshot-table-design/raw/main/images/schema.png">